sushmakalvakuntla/Update-ReadMe/README.md

 # react-wood-duck

-The react-wood-duck is a series of individual styles and components, that when combined make beautiful, intuitive designs.
+The react-wood-duck is a shared pattern library hosting re-usable components and styles to be used across all CWDS-NS digital services development teams.
-The shared component library gives developers a collection of re-usable React components and SCSS partials for building their products.
+Contribution and Integration of this pattern library by digital services results in reducing coding efforts for all developers.

 ## List of components and Updates